LaurenzV/krilla/src/validation/PDF_A2.md

 6.6.2.3.1: krilla doesn't use any non-standard properties. 🟢

-6.6.2.3.2: krilla doesn't use extension schemas. 🔵
+6.6.2.3.2: krilla writes the extension schemas. 🟢

-6.6.2.3.3: krilla doesn't use extension schemas. 🔵
+6.6.2.3.3: krilla writes the extension schemas. 🟢

 6.6.3: krilla ensures that XMP metadata and document info dictionary are consistent. 🟢